Gold (2014 film): Production

 Gold was produced by Tristan Lynch and Aoife O'Sullivan for Subotica in association with Gloucester Place Films with funding from the Irish Film Board and the Broadcasting Authority of Ireland.
 Principal photography took place in Dublin, County Dublin and County Wicklow.

 Reception

 Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 67% based on 9 reviews, with an average rating of 5.3/10.
-Leslie Felperin of The Guardian gave it 3 out of 5 stars, and felt "it's quite pleasing that everything doesn't quite work out according to the divine rules of quirky indie comedy."
+Leslie Felperin of The Guardian gave Gold 3 out of 5 stars, and felt "it's quite pleasing that everything doesn't quite work out according to the divine rules of quirky indie comedy."
 Geoffrey Macnab of The Independent described the film as "a potentially dark family drama [which] is handled in disconcertingly flippant fashion."
 George Byrne of the Irish Independent concluded his review by stating: "The whole tone of Gold just doesn't hang together, being neither funny at all nor serious enough to be taken seriously."
 Donald Clarke of The Irish Times gave the film 4 out of 5 stars, and opined that it "remains the sort of picture you want to hug indulgently to a welcoming bosom."
 Clarke also wrote: "There's not a great deal of plot to the piece.
 But it gets by on strong performances and convincing characterisation."